FAST$^2$: an Intelligent Assistant for Finding Relevant Papers: How to Start

 {Auto-Syn} is not recommended.
 It requires human experts to synthesize example relevant text, which is a difficult task.
 The quality of the synthesized example may affect the performance a lot, thus leads to unstable results (it performs the best in two datasets but also performs worse, though not significantly, than the baseline in one dataset).

-{FASTREAD} is not recommended since domain knowledge as trivial as two or three keywords can save 10-20\% more review efforts and reduce the variances by 50-70\%.

-Compared to FASTREAD, IQRs can be greatly reduced by applying any of the starting tactics (e.g., IQRs of Rank-BM25 are $20-50\%$ of those of Random).
-This indicates better stability of the active learner and thus runaway results (where some readings take far longer than others due to random selection of initial papers) are far less likely.
+{FASTREAD} is not recommended since domain knowledge as trivial as two or three keywords can save 10-20\% more review efforts and reduce the IQRs greatly (e.g., IQRs of Rank-BM25 are $30-50\%$ of those of Random).
+This indicates better robustness of the active learner and runaway results (where some readings take far longer than others due to random selection of initial papers) are far less likely when applying domain knowledge to start the review.

 Hence we say:

 \begin{RQ}{Answer to RQ1 ``How to Start?''} Overall, we suggest {Rank-BM25} as the most effective starting tactic for initiating active learning.
 By applying such tactic, the review effort can be reduced by 10-20\% by FASTREAD while preventing the \emph{runaway effects}. \end{RQ}